 Historic Building Recording Survey

-Historic Buildings are a valuable resource that contribute to our understanding of both the past and the present.
+An Historic Building Recording Survey is a valuable tool that contributes to our understanding of the historic significance, both the past and the present, of a building or structure.

 Though seemingly unchanging, many historic buildings undergo ongoing and constant renewal, adaptation and repair, to meet the changing needs and aspirations of their users.
 Historic buildings represent a finite resource and an irreplaceable asset, which can be rich in historical, architectural, and communal value.